Gong Qiuxia

-Gong Qiuxia, also romanized as Kung Chiu-hsia (4 December 1918 – 7 September 2004) was a Chinese actress and singer.
+Gong Qiuxia, also romanized as Kung Chiu-hsia and Gong Chio Xia (4 December 1918 – 7 September 2004) was a Chinese actress and singer.
 By the 1940s, she became one of the seven great singing stars.

 Biography

 In 1933, she traveled across Southeast Asia as a member of the Shanghai Plum Flower Troupe (梅花歌舞团).
 One of the theatrical plays she took part in was the Five Tiger Generals (五虎將).
 As a result of her training, she was an accomplished tap dancer.
 Her early films would capitalize on this talent as one of the few Chinese female stars who was a triple-threat (acting, singing, dancing).
 People would affectionately refer to her as an older Shirley Temple.

 In 1946, she moved to Hong Kong with her husband.
 They later moved to Taipei, Taiwan, in 1967.

 She died on 7 September 2004 in Hong Kong exactly ten years before fellow Seven great singing star Li Xianglan.